 Because the magnitude of changes in the value of interest-bearing obligations is greater for obligations with longer terms given an equivalent change in interest rates, the Fund seeks to reduce changes in its share value by maintaining a portfolio of investments with a dollar-weighted average maturity or expected life of normally less than five years.
+As a result, the Fund also maintains a portfolio of investments having a dollar-weighted average effective duration of normally no more than five years.
+Duration is a measure of estimated sensitivity to interest rate changes.
+A portfolio with a longer average effective duration will typically be more sensitive to interest rate changes than a portfolio with a shorter average effective duration.
+Duration is commonly expressed as a number, which is the expected percentage change in an obligation's price upon a 1% change in interest rates.
+For example, an obligation with a duration of 5 would be expected to change in price by approximately 5% in response to a 1% change in interest rates.
+During temporary periods the Fund's portfolio maturity and average effective duration may be reduced for defensive purposes.
 There is no limitation on the maturity of any specific security the Fund may purchase, and the Fund may sell any security before it matures.
 The Fund also attempts to reduce changes in share value through credit analysis, selection and diversification.